Truth and healing: Kathleen Rosenblatt and Allen Roland heal vets’ PTSD, push for 9/11 truth

 Editing: Jim W. Dean

-Posted by Kevin Barrett on April 3, 2013, With 24612 Reads Filed under Health, PTSD.
+Posted by Kevin Barrett on April 3, 2013, With 25013 Reads Filed under Health, PTSD.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.